Tour

 • Each day will be spent looking for otters, with me driving you round the island in a 4x4 equipped with all-season tyres, so ready for whatever weather we encounter.

-• You will learn about:
+• You will learn lots about the otters such as:

-• signs of otters
+• signs of them

 • where they live